BuT wOm3N dOn'T taKe gOod phOtoS oF suRfiNg

 How come in the finalist list for the award in 2023 there was only one image by a woman, Clementine Bourke, and one image of a woman, Summa Longbottom (not the same image)?

-How come this is the case, in an award supported by Tracks, which has benefited so much from women in recent years?
-This includes being listed as one of the publishers of the work of Kate Allman and a team of women writers including Lucy Small and Selina Steele, in their nomination for the 2022 June Andrews Award for Women’s Leadership in Media in Australia’s prestigious Walkley Awards for journalism for their work on the 'Equal Pay for Equal Play' campaign?
+How come this is the case, again, in an award supported by Tracks, a magazine that has benefited so much from women in recent years?
+This includes being listed as one of the publishers of the excellent work of Kate Allman, Lucy Small and Selina Steele, in their nomination for the 2022 June Andrews Award for Women’s Leadership in Media in Australia’s prestigious Walkley Awards for journalism, for their work on the 'Equal Pay for Equal Play' campaign?
 Tracks was very quick to promote their role as a publisher (with other outlets) of that work and to republish Kate’s generous recognition that “Tracks is leading the way for creating more diversity in surf media and I’m proud to be part of that change.
-I hope other publishers will applaud and follow our lead”, but they’re clearly not pulling their weight as sponsors of this award by insisting more women are included.
+I hope other publishers will applaud and follow our lead”.
+Kate and Lucy and Selina are part of that change but Tracks is clearly not pulling their weight as sponsors of this award by insisting more women are included as finalists.

-Look, the finalist images are fine and there is no doubt the photographers are talented and the images are beautiful, but it's hard to locate them as particularly defining of the year.
+Look, the finalist images are fine.
+They're a bit boring, but there is no doubt the photographers are talented and the images are beautiful.
+Yet it's hard to locate them as particularly defining of this year in surfing (Olympics, anyone?) or as offering something innovative in surf photography.
 I’m not sure who the judging panel is but I’m sure they can do better than this.
-And it might be the case that they didn’t get as many entries from women, but I know for sure that women submitted.
+And it might be the case that they didn’t get as many entries from women or non-binary people, but I know for sure that women submitted.

 Given Tracks celebrated their association with Allman, Small and Steele’s Walkley Award nomination, with the headline, 'Tracks recognised in Mid-Year Walkey Award nomination' - not a single mention of Kate Allman in the lead!! - they should be treating the legacy of that success with much more respect and consistency.
 They should be treating the women who brought them so much high quality content and mainstream media credibility with much more respect as well.